 FIRST OFFENSE GRAND LARCENY

-First offense felony grand larceny charges in Virginia are serious criminal cases and require continuous representation, as jail time is serious likelihood in such cases.
+First offense felony grand larceny charges in Virginia are serious criminal cases and require continuous representation, as jail time is a likelihood in such cases.
 First offense felony grand larceny charges are not just dismissed, as many erroneously believe.
 The fact that this is your first felony charge does not entitle you to a dismissal under Virginia law.
-Instead, you will need to have a trial to attempt to be found Not Guilty; or, your attorney will need to figure out a way to negotiate leniency, if appropriate, for a General District Court misdemeanor (or better, if you are lucky); or, request a felony disposition from a judge in Circuit Court.
+Instead, you will need to have a trial to attempt to be found Not Guilty, or, your attorney will need to figure out a way to negotiate leniency, if appropriate, for a General District Court misdemeanor (or better, if you are lucky); or, request a felony disposition from a judge in Circuit Court.

 Second and third offense grand larceny charges almost always result in jail time in Virginia.
 Whether charged for the first time or second time or third, we highly recommend that you are represented by an attorney to attempt to avoid convictions as charged, jail time, etc.

 Since the value of the items tends to be the reason for a larceny being charged as a felony instead of a misdemeanor, a good lawyer can successfully argue that value in a case is uncertain, or due to other convincing circumstances, a felony should be reduced to a misdemeanor with minimal or no jail time.

 A jury will be given the instruction in a prosecution for grand larceny, if they find that the thing stolen is of less value than $1,000, the jury may find the accused guilty of petit larceny instead of grand larceny.

 To be charged or arrested in Virginia for misdemeanor Larceny, you must have done one of the following acts:

 (1) Larceny of goods or things from a place worth less than $1,000, or

 (2) Larceny of money or items directly from the body of a person worth less than $5